Updated: Feb 20, 2014

 cool detail: Titanic survivors stayed here

-At a glance: When William A. Boring designed the chunky red-brick waterfront building for the American Seaman’s Friend Society Sailor’s Home in 1907, little did he know he had created one of New York’s coolest 21st-century pod hotels.
+At a glance: When William A. Boring designed the chunky red-brick waterfront building for the American Seaman’s Friend Society Sailor’s Home in 1907, little did he know he had created New York’s coolest 21st-century pod hotel.

 If you’re not claustrophobic and don’t mind not knowing who got out of the shower just before you stepped in, the Jane scores big, especially on charm.
 Rooms start at $99 (but jump to $125 in high season).
 The Meatpacking District/Greenwich Village location is terrific if you want to be downtown and don’t mind a hike to the subway.
 And the heady décor, a fanciful restoration of this Titanic-era property replete with marble, wood and decorative tile, makes a stroll through the lobby or up the stairs – the elevator seems perpetually out of order– a walk into the past (in a good way -- plumbing and electronics are up to date).

 Cool detail: The hotel’s fanciful website.
 Check it out.